jessicaattwood/Character-Generator/README.md

 A random class is supplied, such as fighter, bard, rougue, wizard etc.

 #### Occupation
-A random occupation is supplied, such as florist, bar keeper, doctor, Blacksmith etc.
+A random occupation is supplied, such as florist, bar keeper, doctor, blacksmith etc.